How To Find Your Cause

 Cool things happen when passionate, driven people are in the same space.

-Your next job is to start a snowball.
+Your next task is to start a snowball.

 Nothing major, just start doing something tiny – something you can do this week.